MEETING ALL STUDENTS NEEDS

 Parents are the first educators of their children.
 The role of St John’s Lutheran Primary School is to assist parents in the Christian education of their children.
 As such, we need to appreciate the special pastoral circumstances of our own community, including families, and then to mobilise the resources, personnel and programmes needed to meet those pastoral needs.

 Within our school, appropriate learning opportunities can serve to reduce the stresses of the educational process.
 As such we endeavour to promote a sense of purpose and self-worth in our students in an effort to strengthen the young person in coping with the pressures of society.

 Programs specifically provided to cater for children and their families are listed below.

 Samaritan Care: A practical support program for the families of our School.

 This program provides practical care for those who are sick, or celebrating the birth of a baby or are otherwise in need of assistance or simply a blessing, within our school, congregation and community.

 Throughout the year, various “Cook offs” are held where meals are prepared and then stored in our school freezer.
 These meals can then be called upon to give to those families in need of a blessing at a time when most needed.

 All families of our School community can access this service.
 If you would like more information, please contact the office.

 School Chaplain: Available to meet with Parents or Children.

-Our Chaplain – Mr Matt is available to all children and parents of the school to speak with about anything that may be happening in your life at the moment in which you simply want someone to come alongside you and pray for/with you or to just listen.
+Our Chaplain – Mrs Wilson is available to all children and parents of the school to speak with about anything that may be happening in your life at the moment in which you simply want someone to come alongside you and pray for/with you or to just listen.
 Our Chaplain acts as a great liaison between home and school and can help to iron out any problems that children may be experiencing with friendships, in the playground or in settling into a new school.